Scientific Name

 Description

-Borago officinalis is a large annual plant with white, stiff, prickly hairs.
-It grows up to 3.3 feet (1 m) tall.
-The round stems are fleshy, branched, and hollow.
-Large laves are alternate, wrinkled, deep green, oval and pointed, up to 3 inches (7.5 cm) long and about up to 1.5 inches (3.8 cm) wide.
 Flowers, which terminate the cells, are bright blue and star-shaped, distinguished from those of every plant in this order by their prominent black anthers, which form a cone in the center.
-In a temperate climate, its flowering season is relatively long, from June to September.
-In milder climates will bloom continuously for most of the year.
+Its flowering season is relatively long in a temperate climate, from June to September.
+In milder climates, it will bloom continuously for most of the year.
 Fruits consist of four brownish-black nutlets.

 How to Grow and Care

 Plants in poor soil will benefit from periodic feeding with any fertilizer labeled for use on edible plants.
 Something with a high phosphorous number (the middle number on a fertilizer package) will help keep them in flower.
 Plants can be pinched or pruned to encourage branching and keep them shorter.
-See more at How to Grow and Care for Borage.

 Origin